How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 }

-The AWS Well-Architected Framework emphasizes the importance of graceful degradation for robust systems.
-I’ve found this fallback approach invaluable for maintaining service availability during automation failures.
+Graceful degradation is important for reliable systems.
+This fallback approach is invaluable for maintaining service availability during automation failures.

 When This Design Works Best